-Our brief focuses on the principles that governed warrantless arrests under the common law at the Founding, a matter that the Supreme Court often considers when assessing whether a search is “reasonable” under the Fourth Amendment.
-First, our brief explains that Founding-era common law prohibited officers from entering homes without the owner’s permission to make warrantless arrests, except in defined circumstances based on specific exigencies.
-We show that entering a home was allowed only when necessary to make an arrest for the most serious crimes or to suppress a violent breach of the peace for the benefit of public safety.
+Our brief focused on the principles that governed warrantless arrests under the common law at the Founding, a matter that the Supreme Court often considers when assessing whether a search is “reasonable” under the Fourth Amendment.
+First, our brief explained that Founding-era common law prohibited officers from entering homes without the owner’s permission to make warrantless arrests, except in defined circumstances based on specific exigencies.
+We showed that entering a home was allowed only when necessary to make an arrest for the most serious crimes or to suppress a violent breach of the peace for the benefit of public safety.

 December 11, 2020

 CAC files amicus curiae briefSup.
 Ct.
 Amicus Br.

 The Supreme Court issues its decision